abhishekkanojia/tale_blog/_posts/2024-11-18-how-to-get-brand-deals-on-tiktok.md

 ### Build Your Personal Brand

 Focus on creating consistent, high-quality content in a specific niche.
-Whether it’s fashion, fitness, or comedy, brands look for creators who have a defined identity and loyal followers.
+Whether it's fashion, fitness, or comedy, brands look for creators who have a defined identity and loyal followers.

 ### Engage With Your Audience